rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ## 2.21.34 Two or more statements of responsibility relating to title proper

 <a name="2.21.34.1">2.21.34.1</a> If there are two or more Statements of responsibility relating to title proper, transcribe them in the order indicated by the sequence, layout, or lettering style on the preferred source of information.
-If the sequence, layout,or lettering style are ambiguous or insufficient to determine the order, transcribe the statements in the order that makes the most sense.
+If the sequence, layout, or lettering style are ambiguous or insufficient to determine the order, transcribe the statements in the order that makes the most sense.

 >**Example:**
 ><CITE>di mons.
 Paolo Giouio vescouo di Nocera ; tradotte per M. Lodouico Domenichi</CITE>